nathansh/APIPenguin/README.md

 # API Widget Data Class

 Although there's a virtually limitless number of things you can do with API services, I find that simple widgets with data from such services is Twitter, Flickr, Instagram, LastFM, etc are extremely commmon.
 The groundwork for all of these types of widgets is the same too: make an api call using curl, cache your data, and return a data object.
-This class does that work, returning an object that you can use to make your widget with.
+This class does that work, returning an xml or json object that you can use to make your widget with.

 ## USAGE